solid/shapes/README.md

 # Solid Shapes

-This repository contains the source code of Solid "shapes" in languages or expressions such as SHACL or SheX.
+This repository contains the source code of Solid *shapes* in languages or expressions such as SHACL, SheX, or other.

-## Process
+## Requirements

-* Shapes in this repository MUST be accomanpied by Solid specifications.
+* Shapes MUST express concepts or constructs defined in a [Solid Technical Report](https://solidproject.org/TR/).
 * Shapes MUST be available from `https://www.w3.org/ns/solid/shapes/{shortname}`.

 ## Contributing